Oregon general contractor license requirements

 Commercial Property insurance

-Commercial property insurance covers buildings, equipment, and other property used in your general contracting business.
+Commercial property insurance helps cover buildings, equipment, and other property used in your general contracting business.
 It helps protect against financial losses resulting from property damage or theft.
 For example, if a contractor’s equipment is stolen from a job site, commercial property insurance can help cover the cost of replacing the equipment.

 The right commercial property insurance can ensure general contractors in Oregon can continue to do business even when things go wrong.